spinnaker/kleat/docs/docs.md

 <a name="proto.artifact.GitLabAccount"></a>

 ### GitLabAccount
 Configuration for a GitLab artifact account.
-Either `token` or `tokenFile` should be specified as means of authentication.
+For authentication, specify either `token` or `tokenFile`.

 | Field | Type | Label | Description |